 Required Information for DePaul Syllabuses

 According to the DePaul Faculty Handbook (Faculty Rights and Responsibilities, p.
-6) all syllabuses should contain the following information:
+6) all syllabuses should contain the following information at a minimum:

 - A rationale for the course stated in the context of the aims of the department and/or division;